 - (1) The tolerances represent the performance expected in good flying conditions.
-If, in the judgment of the examiner, the applicant does not meet the standards of performance of any TASK performed, the associated AREA OF OPERATION is failed and therefore, the skill test is failed. - (2) The examiner or applicant may discontinue the test at any time when the failure of an AREA OF OPERATION makes the applicant ineligible for the licence or rating sought.
+If, in the judgement of the examiner, the applicant does not meet the standards of performance of any TASK performed, the associated AREA OF OPERATION is failed and therefore, the skill test is failed.
+The examiner will issue a Notice of Denial to the applicant. - (2) The examiner or applicant may stop the test at any time when the failure of an AREA OF OPERATION makes the applicant ineligible for the licence or rating sought.
 The test may be continued ONLY with the consent of the applicant.
 If the test is discontinued, the applicant is entitled credit for only those AREAS OF OPERATION and their associated TASKS that were satisfactorily performed.
-However, during the retest, and at the discretion of the examiner, any TASK may be re- evaluated, including those previously passed. - (3) Typical areas of unsatisfactory performance and grounds for disqualification are: - (a) Any action or lack of action by the applicant that requires corrective intervention by the examiner to maintain safe flight - (b) Failure to use proper and effective visual scanning techniques when applicable, to clear the area before and while performing maneuvers. - (c) Consistently exceeding tolerances stated in the Objectives. - (d) Failure to take prompt corrective action when tolerances are exceeded - (4) When a Notice of Denial is issued, the examiner shall record the applicant's unsatisfactory performance in terms of the AREA OF OPERATION and specific TASK(S) not meeting the standard appropriate to the skill test conducted.
-The AREA(S) OF OPERATION/TASK(S) not tested and the number of skill test failures shall also be recorded.
-If the applicant fails the skill test because of a special emphasis area, the Notice of Denial shall indicate the associated TASK.
-For example, AREA OF OPERATION VIII, Settling-With-Power, failure to use proper collision avoidance procedures.
+However, during the retest, and at the discretion of the examiner, any TASK may be re-evaluated, including those previously passed. - (3) Typical areas of unsatisfactory performance and grounds for disqualification are: - (a) Any action or lack of action by the applicant that requires corrective intervention by the examiner to maintain safe flight. - (b) Failure to use proper and effective visual scanning techniques when applicable, to clear the area before and while performing manoeuvres. - (c) Consistently exceeding tolerances stated in the OBJECTIVES. - (d) Failure to take prompt corrective action when tolerances are exceeded. - (4) When the Notice of Denial is issued, the examiner shall record the applicants unsatisfactory performance in terms of the AREA OF OPERATION and specific TASK(s) not meeting the standard appropriate to the skill test conducted.
+The AREA(s) OF OPERATION/TASK(s) not tested and the number of skill test failures shall also be recorded.
+If the applicant fails the skill test because of a special emphasis area, the Notice of Disapproval shall indicate the associated

-(5) In the case of a retest after failure, an applicant may be given credit for those areas of operations successfully completed on the previous skill test, provided the previous test was conducted within 60 days before the retest.
-If the previous test was conducted more than 60 days before the retest, the examiner must test the applicant in all AREAS OF OPERATION and all TASKS.
+- TASK.
+For example, AREA OF OPERATION VIII, Settling-With-Power, Failure to Use Proper Collision Avoidance Procedures. - (5) In the case of a retest after failure, an applicant may be given credit for those areas of operations successfully completed on the previous skill test, provided the previous test was conducted within 60 days before the retest.
+If the previous test was conducted more than 60 days before the retest, the examiner must test the applicant in all areas of operation and all tasks.